-Centerpiece of Heritage Village is the Arthur Child Heritage Museum.
+Centerpiece of Heritage Village is the Arthur Child Heritage Museum, now the 1000 Islands Heritage Museum.
 A historical display, a gallery of changing exhibits, and a fine craft shop occupy two floors of the building constructed as a visitor facility.

 The waterfront development, opened in 1995, is an example of a project enabled by local, provincial, federal, and private collaboration.
 Funding came from the Gananoque Municipal Government, Provincial and Federal Governments, together with Brockville-Leeds Community Futures program and benefactor Arthur Child, who donated funds for the museum to inform the public about the history, life and times of the Thousand Islands region.

 Tourists throng the Gananoque waterfront, attracted by the boat tours that embark from the Heritage Village area.